 - The evening entertainment was ace according to the MiniMads. it was perfectly pitched at kids and not inappropriate at all.
 They even managed to get MadDad up on stage with Mini!

-- We could take ALL the family including Alvin
+- We could take ALL the family including Alvin.

-- Free Wifi in the central complex
+- Free Wifi in the central complex.

-- The onsite shop was reasonably priced
+- The onsite shop was reasonably priced.

-- The beach is walkable
+- Tunstall beach is walkable

-- The boys loved the arcades especially the tuppenny falls and air hockey.
+- The boys loved the arcades, especially the tuppenny falls and air hockey.

 We weren’t keen: